-702.160a Prototype is a static ability that appears on prototype cards that have a secondary set of power, toughness, and mana cost characteristics.
-A player who casts a spell with prototype can choose to cast that card "prototyped."
+- 702.160a Prototype is a static ability that appears on prototype cards that have a secondary set of power, toughness, and mana cost characteristics.
+A player who casts a spell with prototype can choose to cast that card "protoyped."
 If they do, the alternative set of its power, toughness, and mana cost characteristics are used.
-See 718, "Prototype Cards."

-702.161.
-Living Metal

-702.161a Living metal is a keyword ability found on some Vehicles.
-"Living metal" means "During your turn, this permanent is an artifact creature in addition to its other types."

-702.162.
-More Than Meets the Eye

-702.162a More Than Meets the Eye represents a static ability that functions in any zone from which the spell may be cast.
+See 718, "Prototype Cards." - 702.161.
+Living Metal - 702.161a Living metal is a keyword ability found on some Vehicles.
+"Living metal" means "During your turn, this permanent is an artifact creature in addition to its other types." - 702.162.
+More Than Meets the Eye - 702.162a More Than Meets the Eye represents a static ability that functions in any zone from which the spell may be cast.
 "More Than Meets the Eye [cost]" means "You may cast this card converted by paying [cost] rather than its mana cost."
 Casting a spell using its More Than Meets the Eye ability follows the rules for paying alternative costs (see 601.2b and 601.2f-h).
-See rule 701.50, "Convert."

-702.163.
-For Mirrodin!

-702.163a For Mirrodin! is a triggered ability.
-"For Mirrodin!" means "When this Equipment enters the battlefield, create a 2/2 red Rebel creature token, then attach this Equipment to it."
+See rule 701.50, "Convert." - 702.163.
+For Mirrodin! - 702.163a For Mirrodin! is a triggered ability.
+"For Mirrodin!" means "When this Equipment enters the battlefield, create a 2/2 red Rebel creature token, then attach this Equipment to it." - 702.164.
+Toxic - 702.164a Toxic is a static ability.
+It is written "toxic N," where N is a number. - 702.164b Some rules and effects refer to a creature's "total toxic value."

-702.164.
-Toxic

-702.164a Toxic is a static ability.
-It is written "toxic N," where N is a number.

-702.164b Some rules and effects refer to a creature's "total toxic value."
 A creature's total toxic value is the sum of all N values of toxic abilities that creature has.

-Example: If a creature with toxic 2 gains toxic 1 due to another effect, its total toxic value is 3.

-702.164c Combat damage dealt to a player by a creature with toxic causes that creature's controller to give the player a number of poison counters equal to that creature's total toxic value, in addition to the damage's other results.
-See rule 120.3.
+Example: If a creature with toxic 2 gains toxic 1 due to another effect, its total toxic value is 3. - 702.164c Combat damage dealt to a player by a creature with toxic causes that creature's controller to give the player a number of poison counters equal to that creature's total toxic value, in addition to the damage's other results.
+See rule 120.3. - 702.165.
+Backup - 702.165a Backup is a triggered ability.

-702.165.
-Backup

-- 702.165a Backup is a triggered ability.
 "Backup N" means "When this creature enters the battlefield, put N +1/+1 counters on target creature.
 If that's another creature, it also gains the non-backup abilities of this creature printed below this one until end of turn."
 Cards with backup have one or more abilities printed after the backup ability.
-(Some cards with backup also have abilities printed before the backup ability.) - 702.165b The order of printed abilities is part of an object's copiable values.
-See rule 707.2. - 702.165c Only abilities printed on the object with backup are granted by its backup ability.
+(Some cards with backup also have abilities printed before the backup ability.) - 702.165b If a permanent enters the battlefield as a copy of a permanent with a backup ability or a token is created that is a copy of that permanent, the order of abilities printed on it is maintained. - 702.165c Only abilities printed on the object with backup are granted by its backup ability.
 Any abilities gained by a permanent, whether due to a copy effect, an effect that grants an ability to a permanent, or an effect that creates a token with certain abilities, are not granted by a backup ability. - 702.165d The abilities that a backup ability grants are determined as the ability is put on the stack.
 They won't change if the permanent with backup loses any abilities after the ability is put on the stack but before it resolves.